 NEURO-DEVELOPMENTAL FOLLOW UP

-Neurodevelopmental Follow up is an important measure of outcome in high risk infants not only from a clinical viewpoint but also in regards to the true assessment of outcomes of clinical and societal interest in neonatal clinical research.
-INFANT has always prioritised the follow-up not only of our high risk cohorts but our longitudinal healthy cohorts and health research studies.
+Neurodevelopmental Follow up is an important measure of outcome in high risk infants, from a clinical viewpoint and also in regards to the true assessment of outcomes of clinical and societal interest in neonatal clinical research.
+INFANT has always prioritised the follow-up, not only of our high risk cohorts but also our longitudinal healthy cohorts and health research studies.
 Follow-up of healthy cohorts gives us unique national control data against which our high risk cohorts can be accurately assessed.

 The Neonatal Brain Injury Group (NBRG) at Cork University Maternity Hospital was established in 2003 to investigate brain injury in newborn babies.
 Professor Boylan led a multidisciplinary team of physicians, nurses, engineers and scientists seeking to improve the long term health outcomes of newborn babies through early and accurate detection of neurological problems.
 Several studies emerged from this collaboration and a neurodevelopmental outcome strategy was incorporated as an important outcome measure.

-In 2013 the NBRG became part of the new formed Science Foundation Ireland INFANT Centre based in Cork University Maternity Hospital creating Irelands first perinatal research centre.
-The focus of INFANT is on developing solutions to address the unmet worldwide clinical need for effective screening tests for the most common complications of pregnancy and the most significant problems for newborn babies.
+In 2013 the NBRG became part of the newly formed Science Foundation Ireland INFANT Centre, based in Cork University Maternity Hospital, creating Ireland's first perinatal research centre.
+INFANT's focus is to develop solutions which address the unmet worldwide clinical need for effective screening tests for the most common complications of pregnancy and the most significant problems for newborn babies.

-In 2016 INFANT took ownership of a dedicated suite of assessment rooms including a sleep study room, Bayley’s assessment room and observation room.
-This infrastructure will be further expanded in late 2016/early 2017 with the provision of an Early Life Lab, with additional assessment rooms and facilities, in the new Paediatric Build in Cork University Hospital.
+In 2016, INFANT took ownership of a dedicated suite of assessment rooms including a sleep study room, Bayley’s assessment room and observation room.
+This infrastructure was further expanded in late 2016/early 2017 with the provision of an Early Life Lab, with additional assessment rooms and facilities, in the new Paediatric Build in Cork University Hospital.
 INFANT has expertise in the completion and evaluation of the many standardised Neurodevelopmental assessments including:

 – Ages and Stages Questionnaire (ASQ-3)